Vagabond/vagabond.github.io/_posts/2015-03-31-chasing-distributed-erlang.md

-So, the other week, someone in #erlounge linked to an interesting [Reddit post](http://www.reddit.com/r/golang/comments/2y5nc0/fault_tolerance_in_go/cp7m29l) by someone switching from Erlang to Go:
+So, the other week, someone in #erlounge linked to an interesting [Reddit post](http://www.reddit.com/r/golang/comments/2y5nc0/fault_tolerance_in_go/cp7m29l) by someone switching from Erlang to Go.

 I actually strongly disagree with almost everything he says, but the really interesting part of the thread is when he starts talking about sending 10Mb messages around and the fact that that 'breaks' the cluster.
-Other commentators on the thread rightly point out that this is terrible for the heartbeats that distributed erlang uses to maintain cluster connectivity and that you shouldn't send large objects like that around.
+Other commentators on the thread rightly point out that this is terrible for the heartbeats that distributed Erlang uses to maintain cluster connectivity and that you shouldn't send large objects like that around.

 And this is where I started thinking.
 In the Erlang community this is a known